Suggestions for a DIY Craft Beer Pub Crawl

-For those who want to try a pub crawl you will find that a few are all within a 10 minute walk of each other, and you can finish up with a stroll along the Arno River, or add to the piazza in front Santa Croce.
+For those who want to try a pub crawl, you will find that a few of the above places are all within a 10-minute walk of each other, and you can finish up with a stroll along the Arno River, or to the piazza in front Santa Croce.
 My two suggested itineraries are: Diorama, il Bovaro, the Hidden Pub, Archea or if you start from the heart of Florence: Move On, BHC, Art.17.
 Please remember, if you need help getting back to your hotel or B&B - call a cab.

 There are also other options, like the Beer & Bites tour.
-Due to the size of the stops it features small groups (6 is already large according to the tour leader).
-The tour starts from the city center and winds through the streets of Florence mixing beer, traditional culinary dishes, and a local guide who shares stories about the city every Tuesday, Friday and Saturday in the early evening.
+Due to the size of the places where it stops, it works best for small groups (6 is already large according to the tour leader).
+The tour starts from the city center and winds through the streets of Florence mixing beer, traditional culinary dishes, and a local guide who shares stories about the city every Tuesday, Friday, and Saturday in the early evening.